Why Georgia: Lyrics

 I remember getting into some pretty dismal places money-wise and opportunity-wise.
 I kind of looked at my guitar and said, 'It's just you and me.
 I'll go where you take me.'
-He expresses this feeling in the song's refrain:

-'Cause I wonder sometimesAbout the outcomeOf a still verdictless lifeAm I living it right?

 Response

 Rolling Stone magazine said that the song "lifts into a melodic chorus you won't soon forget".
 Stylus magazine praised "Why Georgia," saying of the single, "pure pop guitar lines resonate."
 PopMatters bemoaned that on songs like "Why Georgia", Mayer sounds just like Dave Matthews.

-Track listing
+Track listings

 All songs by John Mayer unless otherwise indicated.